jruas/Project2021/README.md

 <img src="images/modules.png" width="450">

 **_CSV_** was the module imported to allow reading the csv file containing the Iris Fisher Dataset.
-The csv module implements classes to read and write tabular data in CSV format. [csv]
+The csv module implements classes to read and write tabular data in CSV format.
+[6]

 **_Pandas_** was the module imported to create a database with the variables exported from the csv file.
 As it will be explained below, it was the easier way to get the analysis of those variables, as Pandas has spefic functions for data analysis.
-Pandas is a module widely used for data science / data analytics. [pandas]
+Pandas is a module widely used for data science / data analytics.
+[7]

 **_Matplotlib_** was the module imported for plotting the histograms and scatters required in the project.
-Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.[mat]
+Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.[8]

-## Reading from CSV:
+### Reading from CSV:
-The dataset was downloaded in CSV format and saved in the project folder.[download]
+The dataset was downloaded in CSV format and saved in the project folder [9].
 To read and access the data, this was the code used:

 <img src="images/readingCSV.png" width="450">